cmaureir/progra-alma/lectures/week5/lecture20.rst

-The naming conventions is a very discussed section into the standard of Python, so there is now such thing like a gold rule, but there is a lot of recommendations.
+The naming conventions is a very discussed section into the standard of Python, so there is now such thing like a gold rule, but there are a lot of recommendations.

 It does not matter what style you use, the important thing is that you must be consistent.